SoftwareTestingTrends/productivity-journal/src/posts/productivity-vocabulary.md

 date: "2020-11-28"
 ---

+Here, I am going to go through all those fancy ideas that really caught my attention and left me pondering for some time.
+I call it Productivity Vocabulary.
+So, here you go 😀

 ### What is a goal collection?
 This methods will help you get clarity about your goals and transform them from vague desires and daydreams into concrete objectives.
 - Take a piece of paper and start writing ALL your goals, no matter how big or small.